renll/SparseLT/README.md

 ## Pretrained Models

 We currently released our `BERT-SparseLT` (also denoted as `BERT-SparseLT-VOA`) model, a `BERT-base-uncased` model continually pretrained on the VOA corpus with the Sparse Latent Typing objective for reproducing the results mentioned in our paper.
-The model parameters can be downloaded [here](https://drive.google.com/file/d/1Clq-VcdMRLnaEpOlV6BS_chMzY0-iO6Z/view?usp=sharing).
+The model checkpoint can be downloaded [here](https://drive.google.com/file/d/1Clq-VcdMRLnaEpOlV6BS_chMzY0-iO6Z/view?usp=sharing).

 ## Data Preparation